Red Fort History: Features, Facts, Timings & More

 • The fort was designed by Ustad Ahmad Lahori, the same architect who designed the iconic Taj Mahal.

-• Originally the fort was in red and white, but later fort was made of red sandstone, which gives it a distinct reddish hue.
+• Originally, the fort was in red and white, but later fort was made of red sandstone, which gives it a distinct reddish hue.
 The sandstone was sourced from the nearby regions of Rajasthan.

 • Red Fort historically served as the main residence of the Mughal emperors like Aurangzeb, Jahandar Shah, Muhammad Shah and Bahadur Shah II for nearly two centuries.

-Features of Red Fort
+Features of the Red Fort

-1. The Red Fort is surrounded by high walls that stretch for more than 2 kilometres.
+• The Red Fort is surrounded by high walls that stretch for more than 2 kilometres.
 These walls served as a defensive measure and were built to withstand enemy attacks.
 They stand around 18 meters tall, presenting an imposing sight.

-3. The Diwan-i-Aam, or the Hall of Public Audience, is a grand chamber where the emperor would address the common people.
+• The Diwan-i-Aam, or the Hall of Public Audience, is a grand chamber where the emperor would address the common people.
 This open-air pavilion was used for public gatherings and important ceremonies.

-6. Lal Qila also hosts a captivating sound and light show in the evenings, which takes visitors on a historical journey, narrating the stories of the Mughal era and the fort’s significance.
+• Lal Qila also hosts a captivating sound and light show in the evenings, which takes visitors on a historical journey, narrating the stories of the Mughal era and the fort’s significance.

-Also Read – The Taj Mahal an Architectural Marvel of India
+Also Read – The Taj Mahal An Architectural Marvel of India

-• The Red Fort is where the first Prime Minister of India, Jawaharlal Nehru hoisted the national flag and delivered a speech on 15 August 1947.
+• The Red Fort is where the first Prime Minister of India, Jawaharlal Nehru, hoisted the national flag and delivered a speech on 15 August 1947.

-• Every year on Independence Day, a tradition that has been practised since 1947, the Prime Minister of India hoists the Indian flag followed by a speech.
+• Every year on Independence Day, a tradition that has been practised since 1947, the Prime Minister of India hoists the Indian flag, followed by a speech.

 • In recognition of its architectural and historical significance, the Red Fort was designated as a UNESCO World Heritage Site in 2007.

 • With the invasion of Nadir Shah, the army plundered the artwork and jewels of the fort in 1739.
-Further, the Britishers demolished most of the marble structures because of the revolt of 1857.
+Further, the British demolished most of the marble structures because of the revolt of 1857.

 • It was built near the western bank of the Yamuna River, which has dried up with time.

-• In 2019, PM Narendra Modi added five more museums to the feather of the Red Fort namely – The Museum of 1857, the Subhash Chandra Bose Museum, Drishyakala, Yaad-e-Jallian and Azaadi ke Deewane.
+• In 2019, PM Narendra Modi added five more museums to the feather of the Red Fort, namely – The Museum of 1857, the Subhash Chandra Bose Museum, Drishyakala, Yaad-e-Jallian and Azaadi ke Deewane.

 Also Read – 10 Important Monuments in India for Competitive Exams